Search Results for

 Name Mandatory Description

-Name Yes The unique name referring the action.
+Name Yes The unique name of the action.

-Label Yes The button label is displayed to end users and accepts a text resource key.
+Label Yes The button label displayed to end-users.
+Accepts a text resource key.

 Page Yes The page to be opened.

-Query String Parameters No A list of key-value pair parameters sent to the page for data loading.
+Query String Parameters No Key-value pairs sent to the page for data loading.
 The key is used to access the parameters in widget data queries.
 The value supports a JavaScript expression, such as dataObject.Id.

-Require Parameter No When selected, Casewhere requires parameters to trigger the action.
-This means end-users must select a data item on the widget to activate the action.
+Require Data Context No When selected, end-users must select a data item to activate the action.
+The selected data is passed as context to the target page.

-Auto Show on Widget No By default, the action button is visible.
-However, if the setting is not selected, the button will be hidden, though the action can still be triggered via scripting.
+Auto Show on Widget No When unchecked, the button is hidden but can still be triggered via scripting.
+Checked by default.

 Advanced settings